 If I were to set up a camera, tripod, and lights right now and point them at you, would you feel comfortable?
 Or maybe a bit self-conscious?
 What if I then asked you personal questions about your medical history?

 In the new podcast series IBS-D(ecoded), real patients talk to real doctors about their symptoms and treatment history.
 By making those conversations available to other physicians, AbbVie Pharmaceuticals is educating them in a meaningful way that’s far more interesting than a dry lecture about IBS-D.

 AbbVie Director of G.I.
 Marketing Brian Smith spoke with us recently about why he chose a branded podcast as a way to educate physicians about IBS-D and the medication Viberzi.
 Capturing authentic conversations between patients and doctors was the goal.

 The patient interviews helped to humanize the medical information being discussed, as patients provided first-hand accounts of their experiences.
-One reason they were comfortable to talk openly about the toll that a chronic condition has taken in their lives was that they were being recorded on microphones only, not cameras, in their own homes.
-Although high quality mic kits and a professional online recording studio were used, the experience of being a podcast guest felt – to them – like just another Zoom meeting.
+One reason they were comfortable talking openly about the toll that a chronic condition has taken on their lives was that they were being recorded on microphones only, not cameras, in their own homes.
+Although high-quality mic kits and a professional online recording studio were used, the experience of being a podcast guest felt – to them – like just another Zoom meeting.

 Podcasts are highly targetable, accessible by busy physicians when they’re on the go and the cost?
 It’s a lot less than shooting and editing video, assuming you could get patients to be so candid on camera.
 It’s even less than the average pharmaceutical rep’s monthly expense account.